whb919168848/CSFN/README.md

-# "Class-agnostic and Semantic-aware Fusing Network with Optimal Transport for Weakly Supervised Object Localization" has been submitted to IEEE Transactions on Multimedia.
+# "Class-agnostic and Semantic-aware Fusing Network with Optimal Transport for Weakly Supervised Object Localization" has been submitted to Knowledge-Based Systems.

 PyTorch implementation of ''Class-agnostic and Semantic-aware Fusing Network with Optimal Transport for Weakly Supervised Object Localization''.
 This repository contains PyTorch training code, inference code and pretrained models.